 Test Scoring & Data Analysis

-The 5-option NCS "General Purpose Answer Sheets" used by the Digitek scoring program can be obtained through your department, or purchased from IU Printing Services.
-The answer sheets must be marked with #2 pencils only.
+The 5-option NCS "General Purpose Answer Sheets" used by the DigitalDesk scoring program can be obtained through your department, or purchased from University Printing Services.
+BEST does not stock these answer sheets.
+All answer sheets must be marked with #2 pencils only – NO INK.
 There is no charge for scoring classroom tests.

 Multi-Op is a course-instructor evaluation system used by many IUB departments.
 Instructors can select up to 35 items from a bank of 198 items, and include up to 15 self-written items.
 The Multi-Op Manual includes extended information about using this system, including: